 Christian Pitschas is a seasoned lawyer with more than 20 years of professional experience in WTO, EU and Public International Law.
-He has been based in Geneva since 2005 and is continually recognized by The International Who's Who of Trade & Customs Lawyers and JUVE Handbuch Wirtschaftskanzleien.
+He is based in Geneva and continually recognized by The International Who's Who of Trade & Customs Lawyers and JUVE Handbuch Wirtschaftskanzleien.

-Before opening his law office in Geneva, Christian worked with a major international law firm in Brussels (1999 - 2005).
+Before opening his law office in Geneva in 2005, Christian worked with a major international law firm in Brussels and Berlin (1999 - 2005).
 Prior to becoming an attorney-at-law, he was a lecturer in law at the Free University of Berlin (1997 - 1999) and clerked with the Court of Appeals in Berlin (1994 - 1997).

 Christian regularly teaches in the master programme in "International and European Business, Competition and Regulatory Law" at the Law Faculty of the Free University of Berlin.
 Previous teaching assignments include the World Trade Institute of the University of Berne, law faculty of the University of Lucerne and "Europa-Institut" of the University of Saarland.
 He is proficient in English and French, aside from his native German.